 Teaching very young children who don’t speak English when that’s all you speak can be challenging!
-It’s driven many an ESL teacher to tears of frustration!
+English classes for kids have driven many ESL teachers to tears of frustration!

 I remember back to that very first year when I taught English in Korea to kindergarten kids.
 I thought it was going to be easy but I was dead wrong.
 It was certainly challenging, mostly due to the fact that I didn’t know how to manage the classes using routines and structure.